oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Enterprise-data-warehousing-a-predictive-maintenance-example/README.md

     If you aren't already signed in, when prompted, enter the tenancy and user credentials.
 ----
 ### __The Prerequisites before creating the stack are:__
-1. __Get an Auth Token and Create a New Repository__
+1. __Generate an Auth Token for the Container Registry__

   - In the top-right corner of the Console, open the User menu (User menu), and then click User Settings.
   - On the Auth Tokens page, click Generate Token.
   - Enter Tutorial auth token as a friendly description for the auth token and click Generate Token.
 The new auth token is displayed.
   - Copy the auth token immediately to a secure location from where you can retrieve it later, because you won't see the auth token again in the Console.
   - Close the Generate Token dialog.
-  - In the Console, open the navigation menu.
-Go to Developer Services and click Container Registry.
-  - Choose the region in which you will be working (for example, us-ashburn-1).
-  - Choose the compartment you have permission to work in.

-  - Create a new repository: - Click Create Repository.
-  - Choose the compartment in which to create the new repository (by default, the same compartment you selected previously).
-  - Enter __decoder__  as the name for the new repository.
-  - Select the Private option to limit access to the new repository.
-  - Click Create Repository to create the new repository
+This token will be required for the ocir_user_password variable.
+  - The code will create a repository for your artifacts inside the container registry service.
+Inside the repository the code will create a docker image that will be used as a function.

 2. __Check your username format__
  - "tenancy-namespace>/username".
 For example, ansh81vru1zp/jdoe@acme.com.
 If your tenancy is federated with Oracle Identity Cloud Service, use the format tenancy-namespace/oracleidentitycloudservice/username.
  - As the tenancy-namespace terraform will get it automatically, just verify if your tenancy it's federated or not.
  - If it's federated remember the oracleidentitycloudservice/username format.
 For example: oracleidentitycloudservice/ionel_panaitescu .
 This will be required for the ocir_user_name variable.
 ----

 2. Review and accept the terms and conditions.
 3. Select the region where you want to deploy the stack.
 4. Follow the on-screen prompts and instructions to create the stack.